chrisryankent/climate-actions/README.md

 create new flutter app in cmd :
 # flutter create climate_actions
-# then run copy the code from main.dart to your dart file,
+# then run copy the code from main.dart to your new main.dart file,
 # run flutter pub get to install missing dependencies.
 # you can also run "flutter pub add __dependency_name" to install specific depedency
 run your app with: